How to uninstall the PC SmartCare program?

 What is PC SmartCare?

 PC SmartCare is advertised as a tool which allows users to scan their computers for viruses, issues with network and security, installed software, hardware and connected devices.
-Although, it is being distributed using questionable methods - it is very likely that there are users who installed this program on a computer unintentionally.
-For this reason PC SmartCare is categorized as potentially unwanted application (PUA).
+In fact, it is distributed using dubious methods and users often install this program unintentionally.
+For this reason, PC SmartCare is categorized as a potentially unwanted application (PUA).

-PCMate Free Driver Backup, PCMate Free Registry Cleaner and SuperEasy Registry Cleaner are a couple of examples of other programs that are categorized as PUAs.
-What most of them have in common is that they detect various issues but do not fix them unless users pay for software activation.
-A couple of examples of how most users download and/or install PUAs are described in the next paragraph.
+PCMate Free Driver Backup, PCMate Free Registry Cleaner and SuperEasy Registry Cleaner are some of examples of other programs that are categorized as PUAs.
+Most detect various issues but do not fix them unless users pay for software activation.
+Some examples of how many users download and install PUAs are described in the next paragraph.

 How did potentially unwanted applications install on my computer?